UPDATE The new Keeping Children Safe in Education for September 2020 has now been published

 Safer recruitment and managing allegations against staff

-The harm test in part four, allegations made against staff, has had a fourth bullet point added: [where a staff member has] ‘behaved or may have behaved in a way that indicates they may not be suitable to work with children’.
+The harm test in Part Four, allegations made against staff, has had a fourth bullet point added: [where a staff member has] ‘behaved or may have behaved in a way that indicates they may not be suitable to work with children’.
 This is to take account of situations where a person’s behaviour outside school may suggest ‘transferable risk’.
-For example, where a member of staff or volunteer is involved in an incident outside of school which did not involve children but could have an impact on their suitability to work with children’. (see paragraph 310/and page 136)
+For example, where a member of staff or volunteer is involved in an incident outside of school which did not involve children but could have an impact on their suitability to work with children’ (see paragraph 211).